hssmalo/steampunkfantasy/rules.md

 Roll a die for each step.
 However wins has an setup advantage, and starts seting up second.
 The one with disadvantage set up one unit first, then players alternate setting up two units until the step is finished.
 One step must be finished for both sides before advancing to next step.
 Thus if a player runs out of units within one step, the other sets up all units in that steps before preciding with next step.

+# Victory Condition

+Choose which style to play:

+1. Friendly match

+All enemies are eliminated!

+2. Turnament style: FIXED TIME

+After an fixed amount of time, each player scores points according to the following:

+3pt for each surviving IP
+1pt for each surviving MP, XP and CP
+6pt for each destroyed enemy IP
+2pt for each destroyed enemy MP,XP and CP
+---
+Only totally destroied units counts as destoied.
+An infantry unit with 1 out of 4 models standing counts as survived.

+In addition, the player in the match with most points, gets 24 bonus points.
+If a draw, no player gets the bonus points.

+Both the winner and the looser record points.

+Note that both players get more points by destroying each other.
+Thus it is possible that a looser of one match scores more points than a winner of another match.
+This rewards playing aggressive.

+The theoretical maximum a player can get in a standard game is thus: \
+6*24 + 2*(24+24+24) +3*24 + (24+24+24) + 24 = 456

+In a game where nobody has killed anything:\
+3*24 + (24+24+24) = 144

+In a game where BOTH players has eliminated each other:\ 6*24+2(24+24+24) = 288

 \pagebreak